 In the Czech Republic, Walpurgis Night is known as Pálení čarodějnic, which translates to the “burning of the witches” in English.
 Witches made of rags and straw are burned in bonfires amidst plenty of drinking.
 Whenever a burst of black smoke is emitted from the blaze, a cheer goes up as the witch is said to have flown away.

-In America, most pagans gravitate toward celebrating Beltane as it has a broader meaning.
+In America, many neopagans gravitate toward celebrating Beltane rather than Walpufgistnacht.
+It has a broader meaning and is more adaptable to non-witch audiences.
 There are still some covens who use Walpurgis Night for serious spell work or other magickal rites.

 Walpurgisnacht and Beltane

 Witches have been feared for as long as witches have existed; usually for the wrong reasons, but nevertheless feared.
-The so-called witch gatherings on the mountain were likely just groups of pagans who refused to relinquish their old ways and submit to the yoke of Christianity.
+The so-called witch gatherings on the mountain were likely people who refused to relinquish their old ways and submit to the yoke of Christianity.
 They probably chose the location due to its remoteness to avoid persecution.
-The church made no secrets about their goals of destroying all of the ancient beliefs and often would merge an old belief with one of theirs, eventually pushing people to abandon the older portions and replacing them with the church versions.
-What’s amazing about Walpurgisnacht is that instead of making a pagan holiday Christian, the church and time, made it more pagan than ever.
+The church made no secrets about their goals of destroying all of the ancient beliefs.
+History shows that they would often merge an old belief with one of theirs.
+Over time the old parts would be abandoned, allowing the church versions to dominate.
+What’s amazing about Walpurgisnacht is that instead of making a pagan holiday Christian, the church made it more pagan than ever.

 So, this April 30th, get your witch on!